 Our Verdict

-The Beautyrest Silver BRS900 mattress is a 12″ coil mattress.
+The Beautyrest Silver BRS900 is a 12″ coil mattress.
 It is made predominantly of pocketed coils and has a thin poly foam top layer with a tufted cover.

 This mattress comes in a single firmness—6 out of 10, which gives the mattress a medium-firm feel.